iuri-cv/Fiji_macros/README.md

 ## 1 - IN Cell Analyzer 2200 Manipulator

-This macro generates colorized images, merged channels and create stacks from images acquired by the IN Cell Analyzer 2200 (Cytiva, USA).
+This macro generates colorized images, merged channels and create stacks from images acquired with the IN Cell Analyzer 2200 (Cytiva, USA).

 ### How to use it: